US heat wave just warming up for long and scorching weekend

 DETROIT — The heat wave that has been roasting much of the U.S. in recent days is just getting warmed up, with temperatures expected to soar to dangerous levels through the weekend.

-Communities are preparing by offering buildings as cooling centers and asking residents to check in on family members and neighbors.
-Officials are also concerned about smog, which is exacerbated by the heat and makes it harder for certain people to breathe, including the very young, the elderly and people with asthma or lung diseases.
+Communities are preparing by offering buildings as cooling centers and asking residents to check in on relatives and neighbors.
+Officials also are concerned about smog, which is exacerbated by the heat and makes it more difficult for certain people to breathe, including the very young, the elderly and people with asthma or lung diseases.

 The heat wave will likely be “short and searing,” said Greg Carbin, forecast branch chief for the weather service’s Weather Prediction Center.